rajatb115/COL759_mixed_enc_dec/README.md

 # Cryptograpy (COL759) - Assignment 2

-1) Run python3 RSA_key_gen.py
+1) Run command:- python3 RSA_key_gen.py

--> enter the key size
+-> It will ask the key size you wish to use for RSA.
+Once you run this code, all the public and private keys are generated.

-2) Run python3 encryption.py
+2) Run command:- python3 encryption.py

--> enter location of input text
+-> It will ask to enter location of input text = "Inp.txt".
+This is the given text which we are interested in transfering.
+Then enter location of vigenere key = "vigKey.txt" which is also given to us.
+This code will store the encrypted text in cipher.txt file.

--> enter location of vigenere key
+3) Run command:- python3 decryption.py

-3) Run python3 decryption.py
+-> It will decrypt the text from cipher.txt and store the output in plain.txt

 ## Contributers
 * Rajat Singh (2020CSZ8507)